firozkhan18/react-project-generator-tool/docs/Java-Faqs.md

 ---

-### What is backward compatibility which resolved by functional interface usin default method even we have abstract classes and regular and predefined functional interfaces then why we need default method in functional interfaces.
+### What is backward compatibility which resolved by functional interface using default method also even we have abstract classes and regular and predefined functional interfaces then why we need default method in functional interface.

 ### **Backward Compatibility in Java**